IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ...
 ~~~~~~

-The code above defines a `Topology`, or application with the following graph:
+The preceding code defines a `Topology`, or application with the following graph:

 ![sample app](/streamsx.documentation/images/python/basic.jpg)